-The most popular plant for interior design, the Benjamina Ficus Tree, also known as the Weeping Fig, is synonymous with chic.
-The star of the show?
-Its glossy, deep green leaves, which are dense and can be shaped into various forms - simply shear or sculpt Benjamina to your desired shape.
+It’s one of the most popular house plants for décor – the Benjamina Ficus Tree, also known as the Weeping Fig, looks amazing.
+Its glossy, deep green leaves, which are dense and can be shaped into various forms, make it versatile too.
+Simply shear or sculpt Benjamina to your desired shape.

 Even better?
-The Braided Benjamina is an appealing landscape pick.
-The foliage on the Benjamina Ficus has a natural weeping habit, adding interest to a garden as a sole ornamental.
-We meticulously braid the trunk so it's ready to shine in the ground or in your favorite container.
+Its good looks are easy to achieve.
+We meticulously braid the trunk so it's already stunning when it arrives to your door.
 And its gray bark is an attractive feature against its bright green foliage.